Premium Grade Chrysocolla Tumbles media thumbnails

 Is it the same stone as turquoise?

-No. Chrysocolla is a hydrated copper silicate; turquoise is a hydrated copper and aluminum phosphate.
-The color is similar (greenish-blue) but the chemical composition, hardness (turquoise 5-6 Mohs vs. chrysocolla 2.5-3.5 pure), and deposits are different.
-Chrysocolla is softer and often appears veined; turquoise is usually more uniform.
+No. Chrysocolla is a hydrated copper silicate; turquoise is a copper and aluminum phosphate.
+The color is similar, but the composition, hardness, and deposits are different.

-Why does hardness vary so much in the same piece?
+Why does the hardness vary so much in the same piece?

 Does it work for everyday jewelry?

-Clean only with a dry or very slightly dampened cloth, drying immediately.
-Avoid chemicals, ultrasound, and prolonged exposure to intense sun.
-Store separately from harder stones to prevent micro-scratching.
-More in the jewelry care guide.
+Only a dry or very slightly damp cloth.
+Avoid chemicals, ultrasound, and prolonged intense sun.
+More at jewelry care.

 More about chrysocolla: properties, meaning, and uses.
 See also: all tumbled stones · meditation stones.